 MSc in Computer Science

-As the MSc is both a conversion and an advanced Master's degree, we accept entrants to the course from a variety of backgrounds.
+As an advanced Master's degree, we accept entrants to the course whose background will have a strong mathematical element, and who have also undertaken programming tasks, and wish to find out more about the ideas and principles.
 Experienced programmers in industry and commerce will be motivated by the need for formal methods to overcome the problems of unreliable and inadequate software, or may wish to extend their understanding by studying new programming and development paradigms.
-Recent graduates in Computer Science will want to supplement their knowledge with the kind of sound mathematical basis which is not always found in undergraduate courses.
+Recent graduates in Computer Science will want to learn more about specialised topics that are taught on the course, or develop an improved understanding of the underlying mathematics of computing.
 Graduates in Mathematics, Science and Engineering will want to apply their training in the context of a rigorous application of the fundamental techniques of Computer Science.

 Applications are considered at all three deadlines.
 However if you wish to apply for scholarships you will need to submit by the January deadline at the latest.